scottenriquez/scottie-is-xxx/scottie-is-xxx/content/blog/writing/a-mendix-8-react-widget/index.md

 ---
 title: Building a React Widget for Mendix 8
 date: "2019-11-20T22:12:03.284Z"
-description: "Bringing the Ace editor to Mendix"
+description: "Bringing the Ace editor to Mendix."
 ---

 # Use Case, Source Code, and Demo Site